sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sections_match_all_anchors.png)

-For examples of using the default behavior shown in the preceding images, see TODO: link to specific examples for vertical sections and TODO link for sections.
+For an example of using the default behavior shown in the preceding images, see [Table grid example](doc:sections-example-table-grid)